 Quick scan mode provides a way to quickly scan your projects for critical- and high-priority issues.
-Fortify Static Code Analyzer performs the scan faster by reducing the depth of the and applying the Quick View filter set.
+Fortify Static Code Analyzer performs the scan faster by reducing the depth of the analysis.
+It also applies the Quick View filter set.
 Quick scan settings are configurable.
-For more details about the configuration of quick scan mode, see "fortify-sca-quickscan.properties" on page 209.
+For more details about the configuration of quick scan mode, see "fortify-sca-quickscan.properties" on page 214.